Tag Archives: Vermont

 The final report covers technology issues, market capacity, costs and outreach for the Vermont farmers markets and offers recommendations for streamlining through pilots and policy and further analysis.

-This link takes you to my website where the report is listed and also to the NOFA-VT site where it will also be listed.
+This link takes you to my website where the report is listed.

 I am happy to talk about the report or to answer any questions.